-On a free day, a few of the more enterprising undergraduate choristers, all dressed up in their fancy Chetwynd society blazers, hired a car and drove off into the outback.
+On a free day, a few of the more enterprising undergraduate choristers, all dressed up in their fancy Chetwynd Society blazers, hired a car and drove off into the outback.
 Suddenly a kangaroo leapt out in the road in front of them, and they couldn’t help hitting it.
 Stopping to assess the damage they found that the kangaroo, though unscathed, was dead.
-With typical Cambridge drôlerie, one of them took off his blazer and put it on the kangaroo so they could take a photo.
+With typical Cambridge drôlerie, one of them took off his blazer and put it on the kangaroo, propping it up so they could take a group photo.

 At this point, it transpired that the kangaroo wasn’t dead at all, but merely stunned [Altogether now, the parrot sketch—Ed.].
 Coming round, it hopped off at high speed into the distance—with blazer, passport, and chequebook, making excellent its escape (in the words of Flann O’Brien).

 It was never seen again—though one imagines it telling the tale as it sips cocktails on a Spanish beach…

 If anyone can confirm or refine this story, please do!